 Industry and occupation codes were assigned by professional coders at the Census Bureau based on verbatim descriptions provided by respondents during the survey interview.
 The codes are determined at a detailed 4-digit level and then collapsed into broader groups on the file to ensure the confidentiality of the records.
 INDCODEX contains industry information and OCCCODEX contains occupation information.

-As of the Full Year 2002 MEPS deliveries, the Census Bureau began using an updated coding scheme for both industry and occupation.
-Therefore, the industry and occupation variables for pre-2002 files are not comparable to those for 2002 and later files.
-See the 2002 Jobs File (HC-063) for crosswalks of the 2002 (new) and 1990 (old) detailed-to-condensed Census industry and occupation codes.
+The page on the MEPS website describing the 2010 Jobs file contains a crosswalk between the detailed and collapsed codes for both industry and occupation.
+With the 2010 file, the Census Bureau began using 2007 Industry and 2010 Occupation codes, which were developed for the Bureau's Current Population Survey and American Community Survey.
+These new coding schemes incorporate minor changes from the 2003 industry and occupation codes used for the 2002-2009 files; therefore, INDCODEX and OCCCODEX for 2010 and later files will be comparable to those variables on the 2002-2009 files.
+(Industry and occupation variables for pre-2002 files are not comparable to those for later files.)

-This 2007 Jobs File does not include any weights necessary to extrapolate this data to the U.S. population.
-To make person-level estimates, link to any of the 2007 MEPS files and use the person-level weight for the appropriate panel.
+This 2010 Jobs File does not include any weights necessary to extrapolate this data to the U.S. population.
+To make person-level estimates, link to any of the 2010 MEPS files and use the person-level weight for the appropriate panel.
 The link should be made through the variable DUPERSID.
-Note that not all persons in the MEPS have positive weights and job records; only those persons who have either a positive person-level or family-level weight in the 2007 Full-Year Person-Level file are included in the 2007 Jobs File.
+Note that not all persons in the MEPS have positive weights and job records; only those persons who have either a positive person-level or family-level weight in the 2010 Full-Year Person-Level file are included in the 2010 Jobs File.